Harakiri (1962 film): Themes

 When asked about the theme of his film, Kobayashi said: "All of my pictures ... are concerned with resisting an entrenched power.
-That’s what Harakiri is about, of course, and Rebellion as well.
+That's what Harakiri is about, of course, and Rebellion as well.
 I suppose I've always challenged authority".

 Audie Bock describes the theme of Harakiri as "the inhumanity of this requirement for those who dutifully adhered to it, and the hypocrisy of those who enforced this practice".
 The movie doesn't so much challenge the practice of seppuku; rather, it highlights an instance when it occurred in a punitive and hypocritical environment.
 The notions of honor and bravery associated with it can be a false front, as the protagonist puts it, serving more as a means of preserving reputations than of actually atoning for a crime or misdeed.

 The empty suit of armor, shown in the beginning, symbolizes the past glory of the Iyi clan, and is treated by them with reverence.
-However, the samurai of the Iyi house behave like cowards in the fight with Tsugumo, who mockingly tries to use the armor as a shield before smashing it on the ground.
+However, the samurai of the Iyi house behave like cowards in the fight with Hanshirō, who mockingly tries to use the armor as a shield before smashing it on the ground.
 Kobayashi makes a point here that this symbol of military prowess turns out to be an empty one.

 Kobayashi also attacks two other important attributes of the samurai rank: the sword and the topknot.
 Motome finds out that his swords are of no use to him if he cannot provide for his family and so he sells them to pay for his son's medical care.
-When Tsugumo takes his revenge on the three men complicit in Motome's death, he prefers divesting them of their topknots rather than killing them.
+When Hanshirō takes his revenge on the three men complicit in Motome's death, he prefers divesting them of their topknots rather than killing them.
 At the time, losing one's topknot was the same as losing one's sword, and death would be preferable to such dishonor.
-However, only one of the three samurai, Omodaka, actually commits seppuku, with the other two being forced by the clan to take their own lives at sword point.
-Thus, the way Tsugumo takes revenge is very subtle: he makes the clan live by the rules they claim to uphold and which they used to punish Motome.
+However, only one of the three samurai, Omodaka, actually commits seppuku, with the other two being forced by the clan to take their own lives at swordpoint.
+Thus, the way Hanshirō takes revenge is subtle: he makes the clan live by the rules they claim to uphold and which they used to punish Motome.

 The daily record book of the clan that appears in the beginning and the end of the film "represents the recorded lies of history".
-Tsugumo's death is falsely labeled as suicide, the three samurai and the men he killed are said to have died of natural causes rather than violence, and the entire story of his challenge to the clan is swept under the rug to protect the façade of "the unjust power structure" that the Iyi clan represents.
+Hanshirō's death is falsely labeled as suicide, the three samurai and the men he killed are said to have died of natural causes rather than violence, and the entire story of his challenge to the clan is swept under the rug to protect the façade of "the unjust power structure" that the Iyi clan represents.